 His message, especially this one, was always sincere, genuine and full of kindness.
-Sesame Street resonates the same theme with “Who are the People in Your Neighborhood?” with such sweetness and goodness that we have to smile and feel good about the idea of, and hopefully for most of us, the reality of “community”.
+Sesame Street resonates with the same theme with “Who are the People in Your Neighborhood?” with such sweetness and goodness that we have to smile and feel good about the idea of, and hopefully for most of us, the reality of “community”.

-How to Teach Kids about these Roles
+How to Teach Kids about Community Helpers